jackrankin/di_lete/README.md

 trynna make a vim extension that lets you select inside and around html tags

-like if you want to delete:
+like if you're working with this code

 ```
 <div>
   hi